emsesp/docs/docs/Building.md

 % yarn run standalone
 ```

+Make sure you have the latest version of node installed.
+You need at least 18.20 and can check with `node -v`.
+An easy way to switch between different node versions is to use [nvm](https://github.com/nvm-sh/nvm).

 This will open a browser window with URL `localhost:3000`.

 The mock data used is all hardcoded in `/mock-api/server.js`.